DevAgnihotri/Learnstellation/README.md

-# Vibe Learning - AI-Powered Learning Platform 🚀
+# Learnstellation - AI-Powered Learning Platform 🚀

+> **Created by:** Dev Agnihotri
+> **An intelligent learning platform that creates personalized roadmaps, curates educational content, and tracks your learning progress.**

 This is a modern learning platform built with the [T3 Stack](https://create.t3.gg/) featuring AI-powered content generation, PDF processing, and interactive learning experiences.